 So, I have found a few ways to get around this during the development of this recipe and also my low FODMAP chilli crisp recipe.
 Without further ado:

 - Add plenty of fresh finely grated ginger.
-Ginger has a fieriness to it that can help replicate spice, particularly when paired with some spice.
+Ginger has a fieriness to it that can help replicate spice, particularly when paired with some chilli.

 - Use more fresh chillies and less dried chillies.
 Red chillies are low FODMAP in a whole medium chilli (28) per serve.
-You can add a whole red chilli to your own plate, which will hopefully give you a bit more bang for your buck.
+In 33g serves, they contain moderate amounts of fructans.

 - Use chilli flakes or a hot variety of chilli powder instead of a milder variety like Korean red chilli powder or Kashmiri chilli.
 The former are spicier varieties that actually have a lower FODMAP threshold (not by much, but still!).
-You can add some paprika to try and mimic the vibrant red colour.
+You can add some paprika to try and mimic the vibrant red colour, because spicier chilli flakes tend to be a muddy brown rather than a vibrant red.

 - Add plenty of pepper.
 Black and white pepper add spiciness in large serves.
 Monash doesn’t list an upper quantity for a low FODMAP serve of pepper.